awsvik/amazon-sagemaker-security/README.md

 ### Installation Steps
 1. Click the below Launch Stack Icon to install  VPC and Subnet in your AWS Account  <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=vpc-fnd316-flowlogs&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/v3.3.0/vpc/vpc-flow-logs.yaml"><span><img height="18px" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/></span></a>
 2. Click Next to proceed with the next step of the wizard.
+For ParentVPCStack, input 'vpc-fnd316'
 3. Specify a name and all parameters for the stack.
 4. Click Next to proceed with the next step of the wizard.
 5. Click Next to skip the Options step of the wizard.